invisible-college/statebus/readme.md

 ## Eliminate callback code with `uncallback()`

-Now you can transform nested callbacks:
+Now you can transform APIs that use callbacks:

 ```javascript
 fs.readFile('hello.txt', (err, first_file) => {